-Doing the LPC or thinking of starting it next year?
+Doing the LPC or thinking of starting it soon?
 An LPC student shares their anonymous tips and advice on how to survive and thrive on the course.

 The LPC is a right rollicking rollercoaster of a ride through reams and reams of legal procedure.
 A lot of the course content is really dull, and there’s no way of escaping that.
 You have to plough on and respect the fact you learn much that is genuinely useful for situations you'll face in the legal world.
 The course also gives you a good understanding of how the world works in general.
 For example, the property law module sets you up well for any dealings you may have with landlords in the future.